Prabowo Subianto: Market traders (APPSI)

-The Indonesian Traditional Market Traders Association (APPSI) is a non-profit organization advocating for the welfare of traders in Indonesia's traditional markets.
+The Indonesian Traditional Market Traders Association (APPSI) is a non-profit organisation advocating for the welfare of traders in Indonesia's traditional markets.
 Prabowo was elected as president of APPSI in 2008.
-As a chairman of the organization, Prabowo often calls for the government to limit hypermarkets by regulating their distances so as not to harm small traders.
+As a chairman of the organisation, Prabowo often calls for the government to limit hypermarkets by regulating their distances so as not to harm small traders.
 "So far, traditional market traders have always been ignored, so that when a modern market was established, the capital owners of the market traders had to be willing to be disbanded due to demolition," said Prabowo.

 Pencak silat and the IPSI

 Prabowo opening the 2011 pencak silat SEA Games tournament held in Taman Mini, Jakarta.
-He is the chairman of Indonesia's pencak silat organization, the Indonesian Pencak Silat Association.
+He is the chairman of Indonesia's pencak silat organisation, the Indonesian Pencak Silat Association.

 Pencak silat is one of Indonesia's traditional martial arts.
 The Indonesian Pencak Silat Association (IPSI) oversees the regulation of the sport in Indonesia, develops athletes, and organises tournaments.
 Prabowo was elected as president of the IPSI in 2004 and was re-elected in 2012 for a third consecutive term.

 At the 2011 SEA Games in Jakarta, pencak silat won the overall championship by winning 9 of the 18 events competed.
 The IPSI's achievements under Prabowo's chairmanship were noted at the 2018 Asian Games, where pencak silat succeeded in contributing to 14 of the 31 gold medals won by the Indonesian contingent.

 Prabowo is also the president of the International Pencak Silat Federation (IPSF).